hmcts/et-slack-alerts/README.md

 This is a timer-trigger based Azure Function App written in Python to monitor an Azure-based application for any given event (in our case, we focused on exceptions).
 If events have occurred, it will send alerts to a given slack channel.

-It was deliberately designed to be easily reusable and extendable by other teams.
+It was *deliberately designed* to be easily reusable and extendable by other teams.
+The code should be extremely easy to read and work with, even with little or no Python understanding.

 ### Functionality
 The function is scheduled to run every 5 minutes (customisable) and performs the following tasks: